Ceylon Federation of Labour

 The Ceylon Federation of Labour (CFL) is an organisation bringing together trade unions in the private, semi-government and co-operative sectors of Sri Lanka.

 History

 The Ceylon Federation of Labour was registered as a federation of unions by the Workers & Peasants Union, which was led by the Radical Party under the influence of the ideas of M.N.
 Roy of India.
 When the Lanka Sama Samaja Party re-commenced its trade union activity in the post-war period, it did so in co-operation with the Workers & Peasants Union and gradually took over leadership of the CFL by 1946.

 The CFL was involved in the general strike of 1946 and its successor of 1947.
-It was the prime mover in the hartal of 1953.
+It was the prime mover in the hartal (strike) of 1953.